Which city is cheaper, Hamburg or Amsterdam?

 The nightlife in Amsterdam is well established with world renowned clubs and venues.
 The city has some of the best nightlife in Europe.
 There are plenty of bars, dance clubs, and other activities that you can enjoy throughout the night.

-Hamburg is a popular destination for visitors looking to party into the night.
+Many people head to Hamburg for the nightlife scene.
 The city is often overlooked, but it's nightlife scene is actually among the best.
 There are techno concerts, music festivals, and nightclubs that appeal to all personalities.

 Live music enthusiatsts will find something to enjoy in either Amsterdam or Hamburg.